-Methodology: Analysis of the previous questions provided an understanding of the potential impacts of the no-build alternative, the RPA and the Refined RPA on land use, and whether the RPA and the

-Refined RPA would be able to accommodate projected growth and planned development while avoiding, to the extent practicable, negative land use impacts in the project study area.
-To evaluate the potential impacts to land use from the RPA and the Refined RPA, the types of land use within the anticipated right-of-way limits were assessed.
-Direct land use impacts were identified at the corridor level and at the interchange level.
-In addition, the RPA and the Refined RPA's consistency with local and regional land use plans was assessed.
+Methodology: Analysis of the previous questions provided an understanding of the potential impacts of the no-build alternative and reasonable alternatives on land use, and whether these alternatives would be able to accommodate projected growth and planned development while avoiding, to the extent practicable, negative land use impacts in the project study area.
+To evaluate the potential impacts to land use from the reasonable alternatives, the types of land use within the reasonable alternatives' anticipated right-of-way limits were assessed.
+Direct land use impacts were identified at the corridor level (by reasonable alternative) and at the interchange level.
+In addition, each reasonable alternative's consistency with local and regional land use plans was assessed.

-3.1.4 WHAT IS THE LAND USE PROJECT STUDY AREA?
+3.1.3 WHAT IS THE LAND USE PROJECT STUDY AREA?

-The project limits for the proposed Carolina Crossroads project encompass I-20 from just west of the Saluda River to the Broad River, I-26 from Broad River
+The project limits for the proposed Carolina Crossroads project encompass I-20 from the Saluda River to the Broad River, I-26 from Broad River Road to US-378 (Sunset Boulevard), and I-126 from I-26 to Colonial Life Boulevard.